CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 when you and your coworkers trust this repo on your code, you may call id **Origin**.

 you can add remote repo using `git remote add <repo name> <repo uri>`
+## Fetching
+to grab the changes done to a repo you may use `fetch`  it brings all the c

 # Appendix